 “Something I’ve really learned over the past three years is that it’s conviction over consensus.” -Jaymee Messler, cofounder, president of The Players Tribune

 Jaymee was responding to a question from moderator Tamron Hall about whether she had a mantra that kept her pushing when she went into a room and felt like an underdog.
 In her 18-year career in sports management she was often mistaken for an assistant. saying, “When I was in my twenties, everywhere I went they thought I was the girlfriend or the entourage.
 In my thirties, I was seen as an assistant.
-The president of the agency had to call ahead of meetings [to say i was the lead no the assistant] so I would get respect.”
+The president of the agency had to call ahead of meetings [to say I was the lead not the assistant] so I would get respect.”

 In any decision you make, you get all the best info you can but then you have to do with what feels right to you.
 She went on to say, “Believe in what you believe in.
 You don’t always have to listen to everyone else’s opinion if you really feel strongly about it.
 Not everyone else knows.”